VR developer focused on creating immersive storytelling experiences. Follow me on Twitter: @VRHeavenNews

-This research was conducted during Jan 2020 by Winston Nguyen and Aaron Santiago.
+This research was conducted by Winston Nguyen and Aaron Santiago.
 Contact us at hello@vrheaven.io for more information.

-Motion sickness is a huge obstacle in the way of adoption.
-But just how prevalent is it?
-And how does it correlate with factors such as age, gender and headset type?
+Motion sickness is a huge obstacle in the way of adoption, but just how prevalent is it?
+And how does it correlate with demographics such as age and gender?

 We asked people about their VR experience and compiled results into the following report.
 Nearly 300 responses were recorded.

-What Percentage of People Experience VR Motion Sickness?
+What Percentage of People Get VR Motion Sickness?

 Does Gender Play a Role in VR Motion Sickness?

 Some other research in the field suggests that in general, if you already experience motion sickness in real life, then you will be more likely to experience VR sickness.
-And women are more prone to motion sickness in cars, boats, planes and vehicles in general.
+Many studies show that women are more prone to motion sickness in cars, boats, planes and vehicles in general.

 A lot of papers out there agree that if you look at the data this way, then the gender bias disappears.
-Oddly enough, our data doesn’t line up with that!
-Gender still seems to be strongly correlated with VR sickness:
+However, that doesn’t seem to be the case with VR headsets.

 Does age play a role in VR motion sickness?